sderosiaux/how-i-stay-updated/README.md

 - es.next news : 5 links, by [@rauschma](https://twitter.com/rauschma), useful  :star: :star: :star:
 - node weekly : quickly, to not miss any big feature  :star: :star:
 - reactjs weekly : quickly going through  :star: :star:
 - docker : the docker selection is nice, the second selection, depends on the title.
-But i don't practice enough yet. :star: :star: :star:
+But i don't use it enough yet. :star: :star: :star:
 - frontend focus (previously html5 weekly)  : quickly, to not miss any big feature  :star: :star:
 - graphql weekly : very quickly, graphql is graphql :star: